WizardAlex77/Track-It/README.md

 Current Stage: User Login and Authentication

+14 June: See password feature implemented and UI updates

 ## Testing

 To test the app, download the Expo Client app on the Play store or App store.